2014 Stockton bank robbery: Aftermath

-Between 700 and 1,000 rounds were fired by police and the suspects over the course of the pursuit and shootout: approximately 600 by police and 100 by the suspects.
+Between 700 and 1,000 rounds were fired by police and the suspects over the course of the pursuit and shootout: approximately 600+ by police and 100+ by the suspects.
 Over the course of the pursuit, 14 police vehicles were damaged or disabled by gunfire from the suspects.

-SPD Chief Eric Jones shared details of the incident with the media, and confirmed that police bullets that killed Holt-Singh.
+SPD Chief Eric Jones shared details of the incident with the media, and confirmed that police bullets that killed Holt-Singh, who was struck by 10 bullets in total.

 The 33 officers who discharged their weapons over the course of the incident were questioned and put on administrative leave.
 Chief Jones spoke with officers and organized the SPD's Wellness System to ensure his officers' mental well-being.
 He also visited the surviving hostages and their families, as well as Holt-Singh's family, apologizing for what happened and offering the SPD's support for them.

 Representatives for all three hostages filed intents to sue the City of Stockton for the actions of the police officers.

 The Bank of the West Thornton Road branch closed after the robbery, as that was the branch's final day in operation.
 The location, 7810 Thornton Road, is now a Starbucks.

 Investigation

-SPD investigators were already investigating Renteria and Martinez for gang and narcotic crimes.
+SPD investigators were already investigating Renteria and Martinez for gang and narcotics offenses.
 Following the robbery, detectives reinvestigated the previous robbery from January and confirmed that two of the suspects had committed that same robbery.
-They noticed a similar modus operandi: the robbers were armed, had similar disguises, were dropped off by a driver, and left in vehicles owned by employees.
+They noticed a similar modus operandi: the robbers were armed, had similar disguises, were dropped off by a driver, and left in vehicles owned by bank employees.

 Ramos, the only surviving robber, was taken into custody at the scene, and was charged with three counts of murder and 22 counts of attempted murder of police officers.
 The SPD alleged he used Holt-Singh to shield himself from police gunfire, causing her death.
-In 2016, he pleaded guilty to avoid the death penalty and was sentenced to life in prison.
+In 2016, he pleaded guilty to avoid a possible death sentence and was sentenced to life in prison.

 Ruvalcaba was initially announced to be a person of interest, as investigators were not certain of his involvement.
 He turned himself in on September 16 and was released the same day.
 Following further investigation, he was arrested without incident by federal agents in Merced on December 22, and was charged with aiding and abetting.
 In 2016, he received a sentence of 25 years to life in prison.